luci/recipes-py/doc/turboci.md

     'turboci_test',
     # ...
 Regular test inputs, assertions, etc.
     api.turboci_write_nodes(
-        # NOTE: A `reason` is not needed here.
-The test will synthesize one.
+        # NOTE: A `reason` is not required here.
+The test will synthesize one
+        # if one is not provided.
         turboci.check('source', kind='CHECK_KIND_SOURCE', options=[...]),
     ),
     api.assert_workplan(_assert_workplan)